-To facilitate more accurate and timelier grant reporting the following improvements are proposed:
+To facilitate more accurate and timelier grant reporting the following improvements were established:

 - 1. Increased grant training for all departments.
-The Engineering Department is bringing in CDOT to do this, last year Forvis Mazars provided countywide training and the Finance Department will provide additional training on an ad hoc basis.
+The Engineering Department brought in CDOT to do this, last year (2023) Forvis Mazars provided countywide training and the Finance Department provides additional training on an ad hoc basis.
 A full understanding of the requirements of the grants that are being applied for is crucial. - 2.
-Departments receiving grants will provide monthly reconciliations of all grants and provide grant agreements to the Finance Department to ensure accurate reporting on the SEFA (Schedule of Expenditures of Federal Awards). - 3.
-Effective communication is essential to successful reporting and the Finance Department will formalize meetings with departments to address issues that surface and reporting expectations.
+Departments receiving grants provide monthly reconciliations of all grants and provide grant agreements to the Finance Department to ensure accurate reporting on the SEFA (Schedule of Expenditures of Federal Awards). - 3.
+Effective communication is essential to successful reporting and the Finance Department has formalized meetings with departments to address issues that surface and reporting expectations.